LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	is assumed.
 Edit the file if you use a different encoding.
 This XSLT file adds anchors to each predicate section using as name the predicate indicator.

+- `lgtmd.xsl`
+	XSLT file to output Markdown text files from the XML files.
+UTF-8 encoding is assumed.
+Edit the file if you use a different encoding.

 - `lgttxt.xsl`
 	XSLT file to output simple text files from the XML files.
 UTF-8 encoding